jmejia8/Metaheuristics.jl/docs/src/tutorials/simple-tutorial.md

-`Metaheuristics.jl` provides different metaheuristics for optimization such as Evolutionary Centers Algorithm (ECA), Differential Evolution (DE), Particle Swarm Optimization (PSO), etc. In this tutorial we will use `ECA`, but you can use another algorithm following the same steps.
+`Metaheuristics.jl` provides different metaheuristics for optimization such as Evolutionary Centers Algorithm (ECA), Differential Evolution (DE), Particle Swarm Optimization (PSO), etc. In this tutorial, we will use `ECA`, but you can use another algorithm following the same steps.

 The metaheuristics accept their parameters but share two common and **optional** settings